Parent and Student Information

 The Widefield School District desires for your student to have an information rich education.
 We believe this requires all students to have access to the Internet at school.
 Our board policy regarding the Internet has changed to reflect this philosophy.
 Under the new Board Policy JS-Student Use of Internet Electronic Communication, we no longer require parent permission before we will let your student access the Internet at school on a school owned device.
 Instead, we expect that students will use the Internet unless you as the parent/guardian explicitly and annually submit the Annual Internet Opt-Out Form (See Board Policy JS-E) and return it to your student’s school.

 Before school, 6th grade students should report the large field on the west side of the building (near the softball field).
 7th & 8th grade students should report to the courtyard on the east side of the building.
-You may use the front pull-through driveway for drop-off but do not park your car.
-This is a drop-off zone only.

 Students are required to go to their specified entry doors for admittance at 7:19 a.m.